-During the first year of the UF MDP program, considerable effort was made to compile a comprehensive list of learning outcomes/skills students should possess once they have earned the MDP degree.
-These outcomes/skills were distributed among the four pillars of the MDP program: Social Sciences; Biological/Natural Sciences; Health Sciences and Management (rather than Management, this pillar was termed "Integrated skills and sustainable development practice competencies"), taking into account the final report prepared by the International Commission on Education for Sustainable Development Practice.
+During the first year of the UF MDP program, considerable effort was made to compile a comprehensive list of learning outcomes/skills that students should possess once they have earned the MDP degree.
+These outcomes/skills were distributed among the four pillars of the MDP program - Social Sciences; Biological/Natural Sciences; Health Sciences and Management (rather than Management, this pillar was termed "Integrated skills and sustainable development practice competencies") - in accordance with the final report prepared by the International Commission on Education for Sustainable Development Practice.

-Later a task force of the Global Association of MDP programs drafted the document "Master of Development Practice (MDP) Core Competencies" detailing underlying assumptions of the MDP program; core competencies: content areas; and core competencies: skills.
-This set of competencies and associated skills under the four learning pillars of social sciences, health sciences, natural sciences & engineering and management, may serve as a useful reference for students to define their academic focus and interests.
+Later, a task force of the Global Association of MDP programs drafted the document "Master of Development Practice (MDP) Core Competencies" detailing underlying assumptions of the MDP program; core competencies: content areas; and core competencies: skills.
+This set of competencies and associated skills under the four learning pillars of social sciences, natural sciences, health sciences, and management may serve as a useful reference for students to define their academic focus and interests.